An evening of experimental music that responded to the exhibition of Nairy Baghramian and Phyllida Barlow at the Serpentine.

 Audio-visual live performance with circuit-bent video mixers and audio effect units, 15’

-The performance will be an improvisation on hardware which is not meant to produce either audio or video on its own.
-Sound and picture will be generated by feedbacks which are then further processed by the modifications I have added to the machines.
+The performance is an improvisation on hardware that is not meant to produce either audio or video on its own.
+Sound and picture is generated by feedbacks that are then further processed by the modifications I have added to the machines.

 Tom Badley makes images, objects, videos, writings and performances.
 His eclectic interests and inspiration encompass geometry, music, contract law and physics, which he uses to explore our cultural crisis and its antidotes.
-Born in 1985, Tom Badley studied art at the Slade from 2004 to 2008 and now works in London.
-Recent solo shows include self-titled exhibitions at Rokeby, Tenderpixel Gallery and a lecture at Tate Britain. www.tombadley.net
+Born in 1985, Badley studied art at the Slade from 2004-08 and now works in London.
+Recent solo shows include self-titled exhibitions at Rokeby, Tenderpixel Gallery and a lecture at Tate Britain www.tombadley.net.

 Alex Baker and Kit Poulson have been collaborating for over 10 years producing live works and installations that explore the edges of sound, text, objects and movement.
 Recent performances and exhibitions include: Open Multiversity, Swedenborg Hall, London (2009); Event Horizon, GSK Contemporary, Royal Academy of Art, London (with David Burrows, 2008) and Black Cube / White Horse, Hartnett Gallery, Rochester, NY, USA (2008).

 Ben Barwise and Emily Bennett are artists and musicians.
 This is a new collaboration, forming the band Group Hug, which experiments with mechanical techniques and feedback.
 They play on homebuilt instruments, synthesisers, mechanical speakers and drums.
-Ben recently performed at Gasworks (2009).
-Emily is a member of the indie band Betty and the Werewolves.
+Barwise recently performed at Gasworks (2009).
+Bennett is a member of the indie band Betty and the Werewolves.

 Dale Berning is a French/South African musician and artist based in London.
-She has exhibited and performed in the UK, France, Germany, the US, Israel and Japan.
+She has exhibited and performed in the UK, France, Germany, US, Israel and Japan.
 She is represented by Take Ninagawa, Tokyo, and had her second solo show there in January 2009.
-She has releases on Bo’Weavil Recordings, UK and flaü, Japan. www.takeninagawa.com
+She has releases on Bo’Weavil Recordings, UK, and flaü, Japan www.takeninagawa.com.

-Samuel Rodgers is a sound oriented artist and improviser.
-Time is given to exploring acoustic phenomena, and developing physical/tactile relationships to sounding objects and spaces.
-Sound recording and reproduction are key in the articulation of these spatial relationships. www.myspace.com/samuelrodgers
+Samuel Rodgers is a sound-oriented artist and improviser.
+Time is given to exploring acoustic phenomena and developing physical/tactile relationships to sounding objects and spaces.
+Sound recording and reproduction are key in the articulation of these spatial relationships.

 Sam Steer is a banjo player, animator and illustrator.
-His work has been shown at the V&A Lates (2009) and the ICA (2009).
-His 2008 animation The Cavalier has been screened at 7 Inch Cinema, Green Man Festival and Supersonic Festival, and sortlisted at the Soho Shorts film festival, London. www.samsteer.co.uk
+His work has been shown at V&A Lates (2009) and ICA (2009).
+His 2008 animation The Cavalier has been screened at 7 Inch Cinema, Green Man Festival and Supersonic Festival and shortlisted at the Soho Shorts film festival, London www.samsteer.co.uk.

 Sarah Jones and Eve Peasnall are both research students at the Royal College of Art.
 Sarah’s practice stretches across a range of materials and publishing formats; most recently she has embarked on a series of sound recordings and has cut her first 7” single in transparent amber vinyl.
 Eve is working with the furniture of paintings and the character of the voice and voiceover.
 Together, Sarah and Eve have been writing, recording and accumulating materials that come to comprise a version for a specific playback situation.

 David Ryan is a visual artist and musician.
-He has worked with composers Earle Brown and Christian Wolff, and has also been invited to various festivals including the Huddersfield Contemporary Music Festival; Synthèse, Bourges, France; Aperto, Reggio Emilia, Italy; and Nuova Consonanza in Rome, Italy.
-He has recently worked on films on subjects such as the Darmstadt School, and the house in Rome of composer Giacinto Scelsi.
+He has worked with composers Earle Brown and Christian Wolff and has also been invited to various festivals including the Huddersfield Contemporary Music Festival; Synthèse, Bourges, France; Aperto, Reggio Emilia, Italy; and Nuova Consonanza, Rome, Italy.
+He has recently worked on films on subjects such as the Darmstadt School and the house in Rome of composer Giacinto Scelsi.

-Simon Schäfer (born 1978) is a sculptor and media artist from Germany, living and working in London.
+Simon Schäfer (b.
+1978) is a sculptor and media artist from Germany, living and working in London.
 Der Warst, born around 2000-ish, is his performative alter ego, the extension of his body and mind through his machines.
 Their joint efforts cover a wide range of public outings from gallery spaces to techno raves.
-Notable past events: Bent festival L.A.
-(2008), European Media Art Festival Osnabrueck (2008) Curtas Vila do Conde, Portugal (2009), RCA sculpture interim show (2010).
+Notable past events: Bent festival LA (2008); European Media Art Festival, Osnabrueck (2008); Curtas Vila do Conde, Portugal (2009) and RCA sculpture interim show (2010).